-On behalf of the nursing faculty and staff of the RCC, Nursing Program, we would like to WELCOME you as you start your educational journey.
-Nursing is not just a career.
-Nursing is a profession that should not be entered into lightheartedly.
-As a nursing student and future nursing graduate, you will be expected to adhere to the rigorous standards set by the college, program and eventually the profession itself.
+On behalf of the nursing faculty and staff of the RCC Nursing Program, we would like to WELCOME you as you start your educational journey.
+Nursing is not just a career, it is a profession that should not be entered into lightheartedly.
+As a nursing student and future RCC graduate, you will be expected to adhere to the rigorous standards set by the College, Program and eventually your profession.
 You have enrolled at an exciting time.

-The Department of Nursing has a rich history of over 30 years of that began with the first PN graduates in 1980.
-In 1982, the Nursing program graduated its first ADN, hence setting the standard for all future graduates.
+The Department of Nursing has a rich history of nearly 40 years, which began first with the Practical Nursing program.
+In 1982, the Nursing program graduated its first ADN class, setting the bar high for future graduates.
 Over the years, faculty have worked to promote "excellence in nursing education."
 The Department of Nursing's most recent milestones include the restart of the PN program in 2012 and adoption of concept-based nursing education for both the ADN and PN curricula.
-These milestones and other program improvements have resulted in 100% NCLEX pass rates, that are well above the national average for the past five years.
-As the department continues to strive for excellence, we are looking toward even greater success by pursuing national accreditation.
+In 2019, both the Associate Degree and Practical Nursing programs were ranked #2 and #3, respectively in the State.
+To be recognized in the top decile of the 82 Universities and Colleges offering the Registered Nursing degree, and 38 Community Colleges offering Practical Nursing Education clearly represents the department's commitment to excellence.
+These milestones and other program improvements have resulted in a consistent NCLEX Pass Rate of 100% over the past few years.
+As the department strives for excellence, we are in the process of becoming nationally accredited by The National League for Nursing Commission for Nursing Education Accreditation (CNEA).

-The Department of Nursing is proud to be recognized as one of the agencies responding to the increasing regional demand for nurses to enter the workforce.
-The RCC Department of Nursing is meeting this and other critical success factors by preparing ADN and PN graduates who are 100% employable and ready to transition to practice upon graduation.
-Nursing faculty believe the academic rigor and high professional expectations instituted have made it possible for all nursing graduates to reach the pinnacle of their pursuits.
-We trust you will find a committed faculty, staff and administrative team of individuals committed to the program enhancements needed for you to successfully graduate and pass NCLEX on the first attempt.
-If you are willing to make an equal commitment and meet the educational requirements to pass NCLEX, which is required for practice nurse in NC and other participating compact states, your future in nursing will be rewarding.
+The Department of Nursing is proud to be recognized for our response to the regional workforce demands.
+The RCC Department of Nursing is meeting these and other critical success factors by preparing ADN and PN graduates who are 100% employable and ready to transition to practice upon graduation.
+Nursing faculty believe the academic rigor and high professional expectations instituted also make it possible for graduates to continue their education and reach the pinnacle of their career pursuits and professional identity development.
+As a student, we trust you will find a devoted faculty, staff and administrative team committed to the program enhancements needed for you to successfully graduate and pass NCLEX on the first attempt.
+If you are willing to make an equal commitment and meet the educational requirements your future in nursing will be rewarding.

-As you embark on this new opportunity, we celebrate that each student brings a unique set of life experiences, skills, talents and resources in which the nursing faculty and staff will assist you to build upon.
-We trust you will take full advantage of all the program and the college have to offer.
+We celebrate the unique life experiences, skills, talents and resources each student brings.
+The nursing faculty and staff will assist you to build upon your uniqueness.
 However, your success in both the classroom and practice (clinical/laboratory) areas are determined by your willingness to engage in the adult learning process.
 Simply stated, Your Success Depends on You and Your Level of Commitment!
+It is our hope that you will live by the words of Florence Nightingale, Nursing's matriarch, "I attribute my success to never giving or accepting any excuses" (paraphrase).